 You can add content to a table in several ways.
 You can type directly into cells using the standard keyboard or special keyboards for certain types of data and controls.
 You can also copy and paste content from somewhere else or let Numbers complete patterns for you with autofill.

 Note: If you can’t modify a table, make sure it’s unlocked.
-Select the table, then tap Unlock (if you don’t see Unlock, the table isn’t locked).
+Select the table, then tap Unlock (if you can’t see Unlock, the table isn’t locked).

 Type content in cells